RedDragonWebDesign/LandOfLafton/README.md

 * If your characters die, go back to a saved game.
 Otherwise you have to go find a temple with at least level 5 spells to do raise dead, which is expensive, and which permanently drains a constitution point.
 * If your characters get drained a level by undead, go back to a saved game.
 Otherwise you have to go find a temple with at least level 7 spells to do restoration, which is expensive.
 * Unconscious characters miss out on experience points.
 Cast "cure light wounds" on them before the battle ends to get them back up.
+* Spiders and some other creatures that poison you don't instantly kill you even though it looks like it.
+You can cast the 4th level cleric spell "neutralize poison" (or visit a temple and have them cast it), and the poisoned person will get right up and have 1 HP.
+* You should keep "search" on all the time, unless it is causing lots of random encounters.
+Search lets you find most secret doors and some events that are "search only".
+* Versus creatures with really nasty magical abilities, such as dragons and beholders, have them opportunity attack you to get them to waste their ability for that turn.